 Can I reserve campsites on the Parkway?
 At our most popular campgrounds, Peaks of Otter, Rocky Knob, Mount Pisgah, Price Park, Doughton Park, and Linville Falls, reservations can be made on-line at recreation.gov or by calling 1 877 444 6777.

 Can I picnic along the roadside?
-In most places, picnicking is allowed on the roadside.
+Overlooks and established picnic areas are the best places, but picnicking is allowed on the roadside.
 This is a long-standing Parkway tradition, but you must be pulled completely off the road and please avoid soggy areas or ditches if we've had an abundance of rain.
 North of Asheville, NC, the Parkway goes through the city watershed and off-road parking is not permitted where indicated by signs.

 When can I see rhododendron and azalea?
 Catawba rhododendron (R. Catawbiense) is the purple variety that blooms from early June around the Peaks of Otter in Virginia to the third week of June at Craggy Gardens in North Carolina.
 Any time between those dates, there are spots of this variety blooming.
 Rosebay rhododendron (R. Maximum) is the larger white or pink variety that begins in mid to late June and blooms into July, primarily through Rocky Knob, VA.
 Flame azalea (calendulaceum), pink azalea or pinxter flower (nudiflorum), bloom early to late May in many Parkway areas.
 Mountain laurel (Kalmia latifolia) blooms mid to late May and into June in higher elevations.

 When do facilities open and close for the season?
 The Folk Art Center in Asheville, the Blue Ridge Parkway Visitor Center adjacent to park headquarters, and the Museum of North Carolina Minerals at Spruce Pine are open year round.
-Most facilities, including visitor centers, campgrounds, and picnic areas open on May 24th, a few earlier than that.
-Facilities stay open through the fall leaf color.
-The 2013 season will be affected by budget constraints and some facilities will be closed while others operate with reduced hours and staffing.
-Check here for a complete schedule of dates and openings.
+Most facilities, including visitor centers, campgrounds, and picnic areas open by mid May and stay open through the fall leaf color.

 Is the Blue Ridge Parkway a national park?
 The National Park Service administers a variety of kinds of areas.
 Some of these are "parks", some are called "seashores", some are called "monuments" or "historic sites", and some are called "parkways."
 We wear the same uniform and operate under basically the same rules as Yellowstone, Gettysburg, or Cape Hatteras.
 Our agency web site at http://www.nps.gov will give you the entire list!